 Blog Name?

-How did I come up with cicadasbeesandbargepoles.com?
+How and why did I call it cicadasbeesandbargepoles.com?

 See blog post: Sights and Sounds of Australia Part 1